emilyselwood/RaspberryTelescope/README.md

 * clean : clean

 At the moment there is one warning generated in the mongoose.c file about an int being cast to a pointer.

+Now simply run the executable raspberrytelescope.
+This will start the web server.
+Connect your camera and turn it on.
+In a web browser connect to http://localhost:8080/ and you should see the live preview from your camera.

 Notes
 -----